nihansultan/MBio/_posts/memo/2021-04-18-useful-links.md

 * content
 {:toc}

-## *The links here may be useful for those working in the wet lab.*
+## The links here may be useful for those working in the wet lab

 ### Addgene:plasmid library
 - You can deposit your plasmids with Addgene.
 They will handle storage, distribution, and record-keeping.